Geocentric creationism: Scientific criticisms

+was the New Horisons space probe.

 Geocentric creationism stands in contradiction to modern physics, particularly in its mechanics of motion: the model requires the entire universe, including distant stars and galaxies, to revolve around a stationary Earth—implying speeds far exceeding that of light.
+The precise measurement of the daily rotation of the Earth is known as the Earth orientation parameters.
+One demonstration of the daily rotation of the Earth is the Foucault pendulum.

-That the Earth orbits the Sun have long been established by scientific consensus, despite being rejected by geocentrists.
+That the Earth orbits the Sun has long been established by scientific consensus, despite being rejected by geocentrists.
 This thus places Geocentrism into the category of pseudoscience.

+Moreover there is the nutation of the Earth.

+The long term Axial precession, also called “precession of the equinoxes” was known to the ancients and does not trouble geocentrists.